ankidroid/Anki-Android/AnkiDroid-Javascript-API.md

 ## JavaScript API for calling native AnkiDroid functions inside WebView

-*Audience: This page is for deck developer app developers.*
+*Audience: This page is for deck developer.*

 This api allow deck developer to add functionality to cards that can call native functions defined in AnkiDroid.
-This can be used to design whole new layout for buttons, cards info top bar card counts, mark, flag etc.
+This can be used to design whole new layout for buttons, cards info, top bar card counts, mark, flag etc.
 <br> View this files also for additional information.
 <br>[AbstractFlashcardViewer.java](https://github.com/ankidroid/Anki-Android/blob/master/AnkiDroid/src/main/java/com/ichi2/anki/AbstractFlashcardViewer.java)
 <br>[card.js](https://github.com/ankidroid/Anki-Android/blob/master/AnkiDroid/src/main/assets/scripts/card.js)

 To initialize the JavaScript API usage.
 ## Initialize
+Calling functions using JS will not work, if api are not initialized.

 ### Name
 ```javascript